Learn to Turn

 1. You must be a member of NEOWTA to take the classes.

-3. The cost for the classes is $35 each.
+3. The cost for the classes is $150.
+This includes all materials.
 This is very inexpensive as wood turning classes go.
-The full cost of $140 is payable before the beginning of the first class.
+The full cost is payable before the beginning of the first class.

 4. People who have taken the class previously have appreciated the instructors and the feeling of confidence that they gained from the experience.
 Even if you have some self taught experience, it is likely that you will benefit from this class because you will benefit from not needing to make all the mistakes yourself.